Rolls-Royce Phantom VIII: Interior

-The interior is fully bespoke and personalised to the clientele like previous and current Rolls-Royce models offer.
-It has the BMW iDrive infotainment system with 3D camera view.
+The interior is fully bespoke and personalised.
+The new generation Phantom uses the BMW iDrive V8.5 infotainment system with 3D camera view.
 They also have "The Gallery", a display section in the vehicle in the front seat veneer with experimentation of different materials and artwork to be integrated with the vehicle and all the options are limitless.

 Powertrain

-The Phantom is exclusively available with a twin-turbocharged 6.75-litre V12 engine.
-This is a variant of BMW's N74 called the N74B68 which is unique to the Phantom.
+The Phantom is supplied with a twin-turbocharged 6.75-litre V12 engine.
+This is a variant of BMW's N74 called the N74B68, which is unique to the Phantom.

 ZF's 8HP 8-speed automatic transmission is the sole gearbox option.
-This is linked to a GPS receiver which analyses the car's location and speed to optimise shift timing.
+This is linked to a GPS receiver that analyses the car's location and speed to optimise gear changes.

 Equipment

-The Electronic Architecture of the New Phantom is the largest ever component produced by the BMW Group that let alone Rolls-Royce.
+The Electronic Architecture of the New Phantom is the largest ever component produced by the BMW Group, let alone Rolls-Royce.
 Some, but not all, assistance systems on-board New Phantom include: